-The WCU Fine Art Museum received a selection of artworks recently given to the Museum and includes a number of artists \$25,000 grant from the National Endowment for the Arts to host this exhibition and organize a one-day symposium focused on The WCU Fine Art Museum stewards a contemporary Native American art.
+The WCU Fine Art Museum received a \$25,000 grant from the National Endowment for the Arts to host this exhibition and organize a one-day symposium focused on contemporary Native American art.
 Speakers include artists with work in the exhibition as well as local artists.
 The symposium will be held on Nov.
-10 from 9am-4pm, porary craft. followed by a reception honoring the Return Bardo Arts Center is home to a 1,000from Exile exhibition from 5-7pm.
-Both seat theatre performance hall and the events are free and open to the public.
-The WCU Fine Art Museum, which features symposium includes a ticketed keynote year-round modern and contemporary art performance from Canadian First Nation exhibitions.
-Bardo Arts Center is located on electronic music group A Tribe Called Red Centennial Drive in Cullowhee. at 7:30pm.
-For details visit For further information check our NC (arts.wcu.edu/tribe).
-Institutional Gallery listings, call 828/227-Traveling Return from Exile to the West-3591 or visit ern Carolina University Fine Art Museum at Bardo Arts Center and reprinting the
+10 from 9am-4pm, followed by a reception honoring the Return from Exile exhibition from 5-7pm.
+Both events are free and open to the public.
+The symposium includes a ticketed keynote performance from Canadian First Nation electronic music group A Tribe Called Red at 7:30pm.
+For details visit (arts.wcu.edu/tribe).